ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 measures the time interval from sending a data packet until that packet is acknowledged.

-For the most part, the same considerations and mechanisms that apply to RTT estimation for the purposes of retransmission timeout calculations {{RFC6298}}
-apply to BBR RTT samples.
-Namely, BBR does not use RTT samples based on the transmission time of retransmitted packets, since these are ambiguous, and thus unreliable.
-Also, BBR calculates RTT samples using both cumulative and selective acknowledgments (if the transport supports {{RFC2018}} SACK options or an equivalent mechanism), or transport-layer timestamps (if the transport supports {{RFC7323}} TCP timestamps or an equivalent mechanism).

 The only divergence from RTT estimation for retransmission timeouts is in the case where a given acknowledgment ACKs more than one data packet.
 In order to be conservative and schedule long timeouts to avoid spurious retransmissions,